Skip to main content

 Long-running exploration with dynamic subtask discoverySwarm

-Swarm mode uses more tokens than standard workflows because each agent runs multiple LLM iterations.
+Swarm mode uses more tokens than standard workflows because each agent runs multiple LLM iterations and the Lead Agent consumes tokens for coordination decisions.
 Use it for tasks that genuinely benefit from persistent, collaborative multi-agent execution.

 Configuration